 The Biologics Price Competition and Innovation Act of 2009, or BPCIA, creates an abbreviated approval pathway for biological products shown to be highly similar to or interchangeable with an FDA-licensed reference biological product.
 Biosimilarity sufficient to reference a prior FDA-approved product requires a high similarity to the reference product notwithstanding minor differences in clinically inactive components, and no clinically meaningful differences between the biological product and the reference product in terms of safety, purity, and potency.
 Biosimilarity must be shown through analytical studies, animal studies, and at least one clinical trial, absent a waiver by the Secretary of Health and Human Services.
 There must be no difference between the reference product and a biosimilar in conditions of use, route of administration, dosage form, and strength.
 A biosimilar product may be deemed interchangeable with a prior approved product if it meets the higher hurdle of demonstrating that it can be expected to produce the same clinical results as the reference product and, for products administered multiple times, the biologic and the reference biologic may be switched after one has been previously administered without increasing safety risks or risks of diminished efficacy relative to exclusive use of the reference biologic.
-To date, FDA has approved a handful of biosimilar products and no interchangeable products, as well as the process by which such products are manufactured, pose significant hurdles to implementation which are still being evaluated by the FDA.
+The first biosimilar was approved by the FDA in 2015, and no interchangeable products have been approved by the FDA under the BPCIA.
+Complexities associated with the larger, and often more complex, structures of biological products, as well as the process by which such products are manufactured, pose significant hurdles to implementation which are still being evaluated by the FDA.

 A reference biologic is granted 12 years of exclusivity from the time of first licensure of the reference product, and no application for a biosimilar can be submitted for four years from the date of licensure of the reference product.
 However, certain changes and supplements to an approved BLA, and subsequent applications filed by the same sponsor, manufacturer, licensor, predecessor in interest, or other related entity do not qualify for the twelve year exclusivity period.
 The PHSA also includes provisions to protect reference products that have patent protection.
 The biosimilar product sponsor and reference product sponsor may exchange certain patent and product information for the purpose of determining whether there should be a legal patent challenge.
 Based on the outcome of negotiations surrounding the exchanged information, the reference product sponsor may bring a patent infringement suit and injunction proceedings against the biosimilar product sponsor.
-This patent exchange process - and whether or not it is mandatory - is currently before the Supreme Court of the United States.
-The first biologic product submitted under the abbreviated approval pathway that is determined to be interchangeable with the reference product has exclusivity against a finding of interchangeability for other biologics for the same condition of use for the lesser of (i) one year after first commercial marketing of the first interchangeable biosimilar, (ii) eighteen months after the first interchangeable biosimilar is approved if there is no patent challenge, (iii) eighteen months after resolution of a lawsuit over the patents of the reference biologic in favor of the first interchangeable biosimilar's application has been approved if a patent lawsuit is ongoing within the 42-month period.
+The first biologic product submitted under the abbreviated approval pathway that is determined to be interchangeable with the reference product has exclusivity against a finding of interchangeability for other biologics for the same condition of use for the lesser of (i) one year after first commercial marketing of the first interchangeable biosimilar, (ii) eighteen months after the first interchangeable biosimilar applicant, or (iv) 42 months after the first interchangeable biosimilar applicant, or (iv) 42 months after the first interchangeable biosimilar applicant, or (iv) 42 months after the first interchangeable biosimilar applicant, or (iv) 42 months after the first interchangeable biosimilar applicant, or (iv) 42 months after the first interchangeable biosimilar applicant, or (iv) 42 months after